thehonorguard/mkdocs/docs/RoleGuide/medic.md

 # Medic

-This guide is written primarily for new medics,  but should have enough info for even experienced medics so learn something.
+This guide is written primarily for new medics, but should have enough info for even experienced medics to learn something.
 I understand many of this will not be carried out when the first bullets start flying, but try to keep any of it in the back of your head.

-Before we start talking about the medical information I would like to start covering some basic ground rules.

 ## Safety

 Before providing any medical assistance one should always care about the safety for yourself first.

-This is one of the first and most important rule for any first responder in any field.
+**This is one of the first and most important rule for any first responder in any field.**

 You cannot help anyone if you're shot yourself; this means that you might also need to deal with the threat first, and provide medical assistance later.
 Medical assistance should only be provided in a relatively safe spot; this means getting some hard cover between yourself and your enemy.
-Think of your environment like walls, hills and rocks but there is  also cover that you can create: think of vehicles and trenches. if there is no hard cover available  nearby you can also use  currency for smoke grenades & bushes.
-If all above is not possible, contact your squad leader/team leader.
+Think of your environment like walls, hills and rocks but there is  also cover that you can create: think of vehicles and trenches.
+If there is no hard cover available nearby you can also use smokes grenades & bushes.

+*If all above is not possible, contact your squad leader/team leader.*

 In order to remain in a safe position you are also going to need covering fire.
+Ask your battle mates for general support and cover.
 I've seen countless scenarios where someone is shot and everyone rushes over to become a medic.
 Your job as a medic is to send them away as fast as possible and let them cover your position.

 ![](../assets/images/medsafety.png)

 ## Medics within TFO

-As discussed above the role we call medic is a hybrid of a first responder and a paramedic. because of this there isn't a clear defined position within the squad like this within any army.
+As discussed above the role we call medic is a hybrid of a first responder and a paramedic.
+Because of this, there isn't a clear defined position within the squad like this within any army.
 Therefore we can have our own interpretation of how this role can be used effectively.
-Casualty collection point
+As the unit continues to grow, some changes can occur to the CoC, and the medic role itself (new responsibilities, or even adding a new medic to the roster)

+As of now, casualty collection point (CCP) is rarely used.
+We are looking forward to use this type of gameplay more in the future, where a clear medical team and chain of command is established.

-Normally there would be different classes of medical personnel with different roles.
+Normally there would be different classes of medical personnel with different roles, bur for now, we stick with a platoon medic, and 1 to 3 combat life savers.

 ### Combat lifesaver (CLS)